120296Soumyaju/SILK/README.md

 INSTRUCTIONS TO RUN TODO APP

-Clone the repo : code and open folder using pycharm ide In your terminal, cd into the todolist.
+Clone the repo : https://github.com/120296Soumyaju/SILK.git to your System using git bash and open folder using PYCHARM IDE

+In your terminal, cd into the todolist.
 Run python manage.py makemigrations todo to make migrations for the todo app.
 Run python manage.py migrate to apply migrations to your database.